MrVPlusOne/Coeditor/README.md

 poetry completions bash >> ~/.bash_completion
 ```

-To install all dependencies, make sure you have python 3.11 installed, then, run the following at the project root:
+To install all dependencies required by Coeditor, make sure you have python 3.11 installed, then, run the following at the project root:

 ```bash
 poetry install